gabriela-araujo-silv/myapp/README.md

 ## Getting Started

-  p  rojeto desenvolvido para obtenção de nota do Módulo Desenvolvimento Web.
+  Projeto desenvolvido por mim, Gabriela Araujo para obtenção de nota do Módulo Desenvolvimento Web.

 A few resources to get you started if this is your first Flutter project: